chris-l/x-json/README.md

 ## Installation

-You can just copy the `x-json.html`, `x-json.js` and `x-json.css` files somewhere onto your server, or you can use bower:
+You can just copy the `dist/x-json.html` file somewhere onto your server, or you can use bower:

 ```bash
 bower install --save x-json